TianKwock/ncae_threat_hunting/notes.md

 `find / -perm -u=s -type f 2>/dev/null | grep -e "python" -e "var"` searches for files with the SUID bit, optionally add the grep part to limit the search to common sus things

-`sudo cat /home/<user>/.bash_history | grep -C 3 "python"` if suspicious of a user, alternatively just look at their history without the grep part
+`sudo cat /home/<user>/.bash_history | grep -C 3 "python"` run if suspicious of a user, alternatively just look at their history without the grep part

 ### Rootkits